 Functional Outcomes of Sleep Questionnaire (FOSQ-10) – 10-item questionnaire to measure the impact of sleepiness on the ability on daily activities in adults.

 We will conduct feasibility and adherence check via online survey by sending SMS/email and using air quality monitors after study commencement at 3, 7 and 14 days, at one month, and every month thereafter.
 Firstly, an SMS/email will be sent with a link.
 If there is no response, we will conduct telephone interviews.
 Baseline respiratory symptoms will be collected using SGRQ-C and RSQ; baseline sleep quality will be collected using FOSQ-10, monthly respiratory symptoms will be collected using RSQ.
 All participants will repeat the SGRQ-C and FOSQ-10 at the end of 3 months.

+Tests

+Participants will be instructed to perform Peak Flow Rate (PFR) measurement using Peak Flow Meter.
+A peak flow meter is a portable, non-invasive, hand-held device that measures the ability to push air out of lung.
+We will ask participants to measure the PFR at the baseline, and every month thereafter.

 4.9 Blinding